Space-themed music: 20th century

 Jean-Michel Jarre's 1986 album Rendez-Vous finished with "Last Rendez-Vous (Ron's Piece)", which was intended to have had a saxophone part played by astronaut Ron McNair, while aboard the Space Shuttle Challenger.
 This would have been the first piece of music recorded in space.
 However, the Space Shuttle Challenger disaster ended this possibility.
 The track was subsequently dedicated to McNair and the rest of the Challenger crew.
 In 1983, Jarre had recorded "Moon Machine".
 This was also released in 1986, but as a 12" single B-side.
+In 2000, Jarre's Métamorphoses album contained the tracks "Hey Gagarin" and "Miss Moon".
+His Electronica 1: The Time Machine album of 2015 contained the track "Zero Gravity", which was recorded with Tangerine Dream, and "Stardust", a collaboration with Armin Van Buuren.

+Europe's single "The Final Countdown" was also released in 1986.
+The lyrics are about a fictional interplanetary trip to Venus.

+In 1987, David Bowie's Major Tom character, Lou Reed's "Satellite of Love" and Elton John's "Rocket Man" were mentioned in Def Leppard's "Rocket".
+This song also features samples of dialogue from the Apollo 11 mission.
+The same year, the music video of MARRS's "Pump Up the Volume" featured footage from the launch of Apollo 6, moonwalkers during the Apollo program, the Mercury 7 astronauts, cosmonauts of the Soviet space program, and CGI footage of the Voyager space probes.

+Tasmin Archer's "Sleeping Satellite" single was released in 1992.
+In 2021, Archer stated that the song "isn’t a criticism of man’s arrogance in leaving Earth, but more about the lack of further space exploration that might have led to a better understanding of ecological issues."

 Mike Oldfield's 1994 album The Songs of Distant Earth was based on Arthur C. Clarke's SF novel Songs of Distant Earth.
+The album's opening track, "In the Beginning", features a recording of the Apollo 8 Genesis reading.

+Jamiroquai's The Return of the Space Cowboy album was also released in 1994, featuring the songs "Space Cowboy", "Light Years" and "Mr. Moon".
+Two years later, the band released the song "Cosmic Girl".

+Guitarist Joe Satriani has recorded several pieces of space-themed instrumental music: "Raspberry Jam Delta-v" from his 1998 album Crystal Planet, the title track from his 2004 album Is There Love In Space?, "Redshift Riders" from his 2006 album Super Colossal, "Light Years Away" and "Wormhole Wizards" from his 2010 album Black Swans and Wormhole Wizards, and the title track of his 2015 album Shockwave Supernova.

-Pop songs also mention outer space, such as Chris de Burgh's "A Spaceman Came Travelling", the Bonzo Dog Band's "I'm the Urban Spaceman", David Bowie's "Space Oddity", Elton John's "Rocket Man", "Major Tom (Coming Home)" by Peter Schilling, and Deep Purple's "Space Truckin'".
+Other pop songs also mention outer space, such as Chris de Burgh's "A Spaceman Came Travelling", the Bonzo Dog Band's "I'm the Urban Spaceman", "Major Tom (Coming Home)" by Peter Schilling, and Deep Purple's "Space Truckin'".
 To Our Children's Children's Children by The Moody Blues was a 1969 album inspired by spaceflight.